 Q: What is the difference between the civil PE structural exam versus the SE exam.
 Is one better than the other?
 Is it possible to have both?
-Is it better to have both?
+Should you have both?

 Welcome to Episode #4 of Engineering Career TV.
 The topic for this episode is Making Engineering Career Decisions with the Help of Others.